apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - When performing a logout after an OIDC login process, the OIDC session is now properly removed when it is distributed.
 - [Authy MFA](../mfa/AuthyAuthenticator-Authentication.html) configuration is now conditionally activated when Authy API keys are found in CAS configuration.
 - [Passwordless LDAP](../authentication/Passwordless-Authentication-Storage-LDAP.html) configuration is activated when an LDAP url is found in configuration.
+- Identifiers of consent decisions are now fixed to be operable using the consent actuator endpoint.
+These IDs are now serialized as `String` to avoid rounding issues with long numbers during JSON serialization.

 ## Library Upgrades